Central dogma of molecular biology: Inteins

-Methylation

-Variation in methylation states of DNA can alter gene expression levels significantly.
-Methylation variation usually occurs through the action of DNA methylases.
-When the change is heritable, it is considered epigenetic.
-When the change in information status is not heritable, it would be a somatic epitype.
-The effective information content has been changed by means of the actions of a protein or proteins on DNA, but the primary DNA sequence is not altered.

 Prions

 Prions are proteins of particular amino acid sequences in particular conformations.
 They propagate themselves in host cells by making conformational changes in other molecules of protein with the same amino acid sequence, but with a different conformation that is functionally important or detrimental to the organism.
-Once the protein has been transconformed to the prion folding it changes function.
-In turn it can convey information into new cells and reconfigure more functional molecules of that sequence into the alternate prion form.
-In some types of prion in fungi this change is continuous and direct; the information flow is Protein → Protein.
+Once the protein has been transconformed to the prion folding, it changes function.
+In turn, it can convey information into new cells and reconfigure more functional molecules of that sequence into the alternate prion form.
+In some types of prion in fungi, this change is continuous and direct; the information flow is Protein → Protein.

 Some scientists such as Alain E. Bussard and Eugene Koonin have argued that prion-mediated inheritance violates the central dogma of molecular biology.
 However, Rosalind Ridley in Molecular Pathology of the Prions (2001) has written that "The prion hypothesis is not heretical to the central dogma of molecular biology—that the information necessary to manufacture proteins is encoded in the nucleotide sequence of nucleic acid—because it does not claim that proteins replicate.
 Rather, it claims that there is a source of information within protein molecules that contributes to their biological function, and that this information can be passed on to other molecules."

-Natural genetic engineering

-James A. Shapiro argues that a superset of these examples should be classified as natural genetic engineering and are sufficient to falsify the central dogma.
-While Shapiro has received a respectful hearing for his view, his critics have not been convinced that his reading of the central dogma is in line with what Crick intended.